PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Non-motorized kayaks, canoes, and rowboats

-• Vessels registered in other states used in Indiana for less than 60 consecutive days
+• Vessels properly registered in another state, used in Indiana for less than 60 consecutive days

-• Ship's lifeboats used solely for emergency purposes
+• Ship's lifeboats used only for emergency purposes

-• Boats with valid 45-day bill of sale (temporary exemption)
+• Vessels with a valid 45-day temporary registration from bill of sale

 Indiana Kayak Registration Requirements for Motorized Vessels